Irish Recipes

 1/2 qt Champagne

-Combine Guinness and champagne in a tall chilled glass.
+Combine Guinness and champagne in a tall chilled pitcher.
 Stir and serve.
 Makes 1 quart.

 1 cup Milk